tagpro/sw-topics/README.md

 ## Welcome to Single source of truth !!
 I mean Software Engineering (correction: Web development) topics.

 This website should grow and would grow.
-Make sure you [form me !](https://github.com/tagpro/sw-topics/) and ignore all the grammatical mistakes.
+Make sure you [fork me !](https://github.com/tagpro/sw-topics/) and ignore all the grammatical mistakes.

 I am using an outdated but easy-to-build website builder : JEKYLL.
 Forgive me if you think there is something better out there.
 You can make this more pretty if you think that would make this world a better place.